carycorreia/GCD_Course_Assignment/README.md

 - trainData: 7,352 rows 69 variables
-- note:  there is a _SubjectName_ field, an _ActivityType_ field and a _DataSet_ field there are an additional 66 fields that represent mean or std dev measurements I did not include meanFreq() measures as these weren't actual means
+- note:  there is a _SubjectName_ field, an _ActivityType_ field and a _DataSet_ field there are an additional 66 fields that represent mean or std dev measurements I did not include meanFreq() measures as these are not actual means but counts of means

 Step 4- Merge the two datasets together
   - the two files are then merged together